arnorhs/herewego/README.md

 - Save player position
 - Come up with game mechanics that make the game really unique and fun (jk)

+### Installation:

+It's actually just plain html + js so far, so you can just run it from the file system. http server not even required.

 ---

 ### License: